WICG/attribution-reporting-api/attribution_scopes.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 <br>
-The current attribution logic in the Attribution Reporting API may not be ideal for use-cases where an API caller needs more fine grain control over the attribution granularity (i.e. campaign, product, conversion ID, etc.) before a source is chosen for attribution.
-Currently available features such as top-level filters are not sufficient for this use-case because they happen after a source has been selected (i.e. after destination matching) which results in either no attribution occuring or incorrect attribution depending on the top-level filters that are set.
-We can support this use-case by allowing registrations to specify predefined attribution scopes that will be considered for filtering *before* attributing a source, in order to more efficiently extract utility out of the API.
+The current attribution logic in the Attribution Reporting API may not be ideal for use-cases where an API caller needs finer-grained control over the attribution granularity (e.g. campaign, product, conversion ID, etc.) before a source is chosen for attribution.
+Currently available features such as top-level filters are not sufficient for this use-case because they happen after a source has been selected (i.e. after destination matching), which results in either no attribution occurring or incorrect attribution depending on the top-level filters that are set.
+We can support this use-case by allowing registrations to specify predefined attribution scopes that will be considered for filtering *before* attributing a source, in order to more efficiently extract utility from the API.

 ## Goals